galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 # Overview
 {:.no_toc}

 In this tutorial we will perform an assembly of nanopore data and show some of the possible analysis tools.
-The assembly is performed with Minimap2, Miniasm and Racon.
-The analysis is done with Nanoplot, Bandage and PlasFlow.
+The assembly is performed with [Minimap2](https://doi.org/10.1093/bioinformatics/bty191), [Miniasm](https://doi.org/10.1093/bioinformatics/btw152) and [Racon](https://doi.org/10.1101/gr.214270.116).
+The downstream analysis is done with [Nanoplot](https://doi.org/10.1093/bioinformatics/bty149), [Bandage](https://doi.org/10.1093/bioinformatics/btv383) and [PlasFlow](https://doi.org/10.1093/nar/gkx1321).

 > ### Agenda
 >